 Specialized periodicals

 Specialized periodicals complement the collection of books, with a wide range of titles suited to different applications and audiences.
-Periodicals are found on all of the library’s levels and some of them have been kept since they were started.
+Periodicals are found on both of the library’s levels.

 Themed periodicals

-With nearly 1,600 journals, the library wishes to designate all of its encyclopedic domains.
-The collections of specialized journals are located near the information offices dedicated to the various disciplines.
+With nearly 1,500 journals, the library wishes to designate all of its encyclopedic domains.
+The collections of specialized journals are located in the compartments dedicated to the various disciplines.

-Newspapers and news magazines are presented in the press area, on the first floor of the library.
+Newspapers and news magazines are presented in the press area, on the 2nd floor of the library, near the entrance.
 A large press collection is also available in digital format or in microfilm.

 Collection diversity

 Science and technology and social sciences are heavily featured as they represent more than 20% of journals available.
-The press and media make up 15% of journals offered, with newspapers representing a significant part (press space, level 1).
-In addition, art and leisure magazines make up 14%, languages and literature 8%, history and geography 9%, as well as philosophy, psychology and religion with 7% of magazines, also make up a large proportion of the collection.
+The press and media make up 15% of journals offered, with newspapers representing a significant part (press space, level 2).
+In addition, art, music and cinéma (with 12% of magazines) and law, economy and management (also 12%), leisures, sports, personal life and new generation (7%), languages and literature 6%, history and geography 9%, as well as philosophy, psychology and religion with 8% of magazines, also make up a large proportion of the collection.

 General interest magazines and academic journals

-Among the journals in foreign languages, journals for the general public (The Economist, Times) also rub shoulders with scientific journals (New England Journal of Medicine, Review of English studies)
+Among the journals in foreign languages, journals for the general public (The Economist, Times) also rub shoulders with scientific journals (The Lancet, Review of English studies)

-The encyclopaedism of the collections is also observed through journals devoted to countries more rarely represented, such as Etudes Celtiques, the Revue des Langues Romanes, the Revue des Etudes slaviques or Cinéma d’Amérique Latine, and through journals in various languages. .
-While 82% of journals are in French and 8% in English, the Bpi’s collections also offer multilingual journals (7%), as well as journals in German, Italian, Portuguese, Chinese, Arabic, Breton, Hebrew, Polish, Romanian, Russian, Serbian and Turkish.
+The encyclopaedism of the collections is also observed through journals devoted to countries more rarely represented, such as Etudes Celtiques, Arabica, the Revue des Etudes slaviques or Cinéma d’Amérique Latine, and through journals in various languages. .
+While 83% of journals are in French and 8% in English, the Bpi’s collections also offer multilingual journals (7%), as well as journals in German, Italian, Portuguese, Chinese, Arabic, Breton, Polish, Romanian, Russian, Serbian and Turkish.

 Duration of the conversation